top of page

 project POP was published in the Almanach ARC +5 Workshop

-2nd Prize in the Ernst Wiesner Architecture Prize in 2010
+2nd Prize in the Ernst Wiesner Architecture Prize

 5th Prize in the 'Living for Singles' project competition